 Here you can set up a strong password to secure your Dopamine account.
 The password must be at least 9 characters long.
 When you set up a password, you should include a capital letter, a number, and a special character.
 The stronger the password, the safer the coins.

-How to secure a seed phrase
+How to secure your 12-word seed phrase

 After setting your password, you will be presented with the recovery phrase screen.
 The recovery phrase is also called seed or mnemonic phrase.
 This step is of the utmost importance, and if you lose your recovery phrase, you won’t be able to access your funds in the event your device is stolen or broken.